 Adrian: "I know, I'm supposed to use my words.
 But I was too mad."

 Mom: "I understand.
 That is a strong feeling, wanting to hit.
+But you need to commit, in that moment, to do something with that feeling instead of hitting.
 What else could you do with that feeling if you can't use words at that moment?"

 Mom: "That's better than hitting."